-- (1) A large portion of this category consists of short-term cash funds (47%) with the investment objective of safety of principal and liquidity while earning a competitive money market rate of return.
-Corporate and government bond index funds are another significant portion of this category (46%) and have the investment objective of approximating as closely as practicable the return of a given segment of the market for publicly traded investments.
-The short-term cash funds and the Corporate and government index funds all have daily liquidity with 0-2 days' notice.
-An additional 5% of this category represents long-only fixed income managers, which can invest across the credit quality spectrum, in varying geographies, and can include derivatives, high yield, and structured securities.
-These long-only managers require a redemption notice period of approximately 2 weeks and have monthly liquidity.
-The remaining 2% of this category includes LLCs which invest in private real estate debt.
-These LLC investments distribute earnings over the life of the investment and have an average remaining life of between 0-5 years. - (2) Private Equity Limited Partnerships include direct, co-investments with existing SWIB general partners, direct secondary investments, and fund of funds.
+- (1) This category consists of short-term cash funds with the investment objective of safety of principal and liquidity while earning a competitive money market rate of return.
+The short-term cash funds have daily liquidity with same day notice. - (2) Corporate and government bond index funds make up a significant portion of this category (76%) and have the investment objective of approximating as closely as practicable the return of a given segment of the markets for publicly-traded investments.
+The corporate and government index funds have daily liquidity with 2 days' notice.
+An additional 18% of this category represents long-only fixed income managers, which can invest across the credit quality spectrum, in varying geographies, and can include derivatives, high yield and structured securities.
+These long-only managers require a redemption notice period between one and two weeks and have daily or monthly liquidity.
+The remaining 6% of this category includes LLCs which invest in private real estate debt.
+The majority of these LLC investments distribute earnings over the life of the investment and have an average remaining life of less than 5 years.
+One LLC investment has an estimated remaining life of great than 10 years.
+The private real estate debt LLC's that do not distribute earnings over the life of the fund permit quarterly redemptions with 90 days' notice. - (3) Private Equity Limited Partnerships include direct, co-investments with existing SWIB general partners, direct secondary investments and fund of funds.
 These investments are illiquid and are generally not resold or redeemed.
-Distributions from each fund will be received as the underlying investments are liquidated. - (3) This category includes emerging markets equity index funds (56%) with an investment strategy designed to track the return of the given segment of the emerging equity markets.
-This investment can be redeemed daily with 2 days' notice.
-An additional 40% of this category represents long-only equity managers with various fundamental, quantitative, and other approaches spanning various styles, geographies, and market cap weights.
-These long-only manager investments can be redeemed monthly, with between 10 and 30 days' notice.
-The remaining 4% of this category includes investments structured as Real Estate Investment Trusts which can be redeemed quarterly, with 45 days' notice. - (4) This category includes funds that invest directly in real estate and real estate related assets.
-Approximately 67% of these investments are generally not resold or redeemed.
-Distributions from each fund will be received as the underlying investments are liquidated.
-The remaining 33% of this category consists of open-ended funds that invest directly in real estate and real estate related assets.
-Such investments can be redeemed quarterly with between 30 and 90 days' notice.
+Distributions from each fund will be received as the underlying investments are liquidated. - (4) This category includes long-only equity managers (70%) with various fundamental, quantitative and other approaches spanning various styles, geographies and market cap weights.
+The majority of these long-only manager investments can be redeemed monthly with between 10 and 30 days' notice.
+One long-only manager investment can be redeemed daily with 30 days' notice.
+An additional 30% of this category represents emerging markets equity index funds with an investment strategy designed to track the return of the given segment of the emerging equity markets.
+These investments can be redeemed daily with 2 days' notice.
+This category includes investments that are in the process of being fully redeemed, with final distribution expected in 2019.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2017 and 2016
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018